 - 1 package stewed red cabbage or if you have the patience even better: make your own somewhat like in this recipe I like https://fooby.ch/de/rezepte/18407/rotkraut-?startAuto1=0

-- Mix all the ingredients for the Chnöpfli dough, cover the bowl with a damp tea towel and let it rest at room temperature for 30 minutes.
+- Mix all the ingredients for the Chnöpfli dough until a smooth and stretchy batter forms (like extra thick pancake batter).
+Cover the bowl with a damp tea towel and let it rest at room temperature for 30 minutes.
 After resting there may be some air bubbles and the dough should be very stretchy.

 - Clean and cut the mushrooms into pretty bite sized pieces.
 Mince the shallot and fry it with the salt in half of the vegan butter (2 tbsp) until translucent.